cibolabs/pixeldriller/README.md

 # pixelstac

-pixelstac is for the following use case:
+pixelstac is for the following use cases:

-Given a STAC endpoint, set of X-Y-Time points, and a buffer, return the n nearest-in-time zonal stats for all bands of the specified raster assets.
+- Given a STAC endpoint, set of X-Y-Time points, and a buffer, return the n nearest-in-time zonal stats for all bands of the specified raster assets about each point
+- Given a list of images, a set of X-Y points, and a buffer, return the zonal stats for the bands in each image about each point

 Good starting points are:
 - example.py